What is Search Engine Optimization

 - How often have they moved a site with hundreds of pages and products into a page 1 or 2 position in "National" search results - even in google - from a position of at least 400?

 - I recommend establishing a rapport with a developer prior to applying any optimization.

 But, there are problems with those answers.
 If the developer is on page 1 or 2 search results (don't confuse that with rank because rank is not "search engine results pages" - SERP) in one search engine but not another, you have to stop and ask why.
 At this point you also have to stop and say to yourself, this is already getting more confusing than you want to try to understand.

 Search Engines Are Not The Same

 Let me be clear.
 Search engines are not all alike.
-Bing does a great job at allowing "any" Web site to attain a good SERP if "enough" optimization is applied.
-But google used to be concerned with being fair and no longer has any concern for those not willing to spend a great deal of money on their services.
+Bing (as well as many others) does a great job at allowing "any" Web site to attain a good SERP if "enough" optimization is applied.
+Google used to be concerned with being fair.
 Today, you can do everything properly and still get poor SERP with google.

 With this you should understand that if you are concentrating on the mandates of 1 search engine, your site may only being found in good SERP on that 1 search engine.
 The better answer is, optimize for as many search engines as possible without jumping through hoops just because that 1 search engine believes "you" should listen to everything they tell you - like they are the smartest person in the room.
 Rookies optimize and continue to state that google is the only search engine for which to optimize.
-Even you may feel that it's the largest, meaning the most popular by a landslide.
-I'm here to tell you that's a bad assumption.
+Even you may feel that it's the largest (meaning the most popular by a landslide), but I'm here to tell you that's a bad assumption.